#9: Trip Atlas (beta)

 Privacy messaging

-Button text clarity
+Button clarity

-“About” drawer interaction
+“About” drawer interaction with v0

-UAT Process
+UAT process

 A structured User Acceptance Testing (UAT) process was established to validate changes before deployment.
 This included systematic verification across affected screens and explicit rollback procedures when implementations didn't meet requirement